Abib-ops/Abib/README.md

 Under Add fonts, there is a Drag and Drop to install box.

-So, using File Explorer navigate to C:\Program Files\Abib410\font and there you will see the file CascadiaMono.ttf.
+So, using File Explorer go to C:\Program Files\Abib\font and there you will see the file CascadiaMono.ttf.
 Drag the CascadiaMono file, from inside the font folder, into the box, and it will install automatically.

 If the font is installed already, you will do no harm, you will be warned with a message and can cancel.

 For Windows 11: Do nothing, the CascadiaMono font is built in.